Chasing Super-Massive Black Hole merging events with $Athena$ and LISA: Candidates for Athena-LISA synergy

 Providing that the counterpart is indeed a photon-emitter, and that it produces a flux above the instrumental threshold, the challenge is then to {\it identify} the counterpart in a field that will likely count thousands of sources in the LISA error box.
 In this respect the X-ray band, the sensitivity and the field of view catered for by {\it Athena} offer the best combination.

 Assuming that the broad-band EM spectrum has an overall shape similar to that observed in SMBHs at the center of active galaxies ($\alpha_{\rm OX}=1.3$, \citet{vasudevan09b}) and a ratio between the radio and X-ray luminosity $\nu L_{\nu}(5{\rm {GHz}})/L(2-10\ \rm{keV}) \lesssim 10^{-4.5}$ for radio quiet AGNs \citep{Terashima03,panessa07}, one can relate the X-ray flux to the optical magnitude or radio flux and then compare the number of field sources expected in the three bands.
-For example, the X-ray sky at a flux of $\approx 10^{-15}$~cgs in the 2-10 keV range is populated with about 3000 sources per deg$^2$ \citep{Georgakakis08}, while at the corresponding magnitude m$_V\approx 24.3$ and radio flux of $\approx3 \mu$Jy there are about 30 (10) times more contaminating objects in the optical (radio) band \citep{Smail95,Vernstrom16}.
+For example, the X-ray sky at a flux of $\approx 10^{-15}${} erg~cm$^{-2}$~s$^{-1}$ in the 2-10 keV range is populated with about 3000 sources per deg$^2$ \citep{Georgakakis08}, while at the corresponding magnitude m$_V\approx 24.3$ and radio flux of $\approx3 \mu$Jy there are about 30 (10) times more contaminating objects in the optical (radio) band \citep{Smail95,Vernstrom16}.
 A proper {\it characterization} of the source properties, in particular in the time domain, is thus necessary to pin down the candidate out of the many contaminating sources.
-In this section we estimate the expected rates of event for classes of sources detectable by LISA and that can enable {\it quasi-simultaneous or time-critical observation} with {\it Athena}.
+In this section we estimate the expected rates of SMBH mergers detectable by LISA and that can enable {\it quasi-simultaneous or time-critical observation} with {\it Athena}.